nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

 * `add_volunteer n/John Wick bd/1990-11-05 e/johnwick@example.com a/New yourk p/1234561 ic/T1254567D dr/2023-04-01,2023-04-15 mt/CPR, BASIC`
+Adds a volunteer named John Wick, with NRIC number T1234567D, whose birthdate is 1990 Nov 05, with email being johnwick@example.com, phone number 1234561 and lives in New Yourk.
+The volunteer is available for visit between 2023 Apr 01 to Apr 15, and is equipped with basic level of CPR skills.

 * `add_volunteer n/Sally White bd/1990-11-05 ic/S8457677H re/EAST`
+Adds a volunteer named Sally White, with NRIC number S8457677H, lives in east region of Singapore, and is born on 1990 Nov 05.
+This example is to show some fields are optional.

 ![](images/userGuide/addVolunteer.png)

 #### Pair volunteer and elderly: `pair`